Buying property in Algiers?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Algeria National Statistics Office (ONS) It's Algeria's official statistics agency responsible for national data.
-We used it to understand inflation dynamics and living cost trends.
-We also used it to assess whether price gains are real or mostly inflation.
+Algeria National Statistics Office (ONS) Algeria's official government statistics agency, responsible for all national data publications.
+We used it to ground the inflation and macro context entering 2026.
+We also used it to anchor what's happening to household purchasing power, which matters directly for real housing affordability.

-Ministry of Housing PDAU Framework It's the government ministry responsible for urbanism and planning rules.
-We used it to explain why central Algiers supply is constrained.
-We referenced it to show where new construction can realistically happen.
+Algeria Ministry of Housing - PDAU Framework The government ministry responsible for urbanism and planning, publishing the official planning tool that governs what can be built and where.
+We used it to explain how zoning and planning constraints keep central Algiers supply structurally tight.
+We also used it to frame which areas can realistically absorb new residential construction.

-Ministry of Housing AADL 3 Program It's an official ministry communication about the national housing program.
-We used it to understand the supply pipeline entering 2026.
-We referenced it to explain why supply relief hits peripheral areas first.
+Algeria Ministry of Housing - AADL 3 Program Note Official ministry communication on the national housing delivery program entering 2026.
+We used it to anchor the supply pipeline and understand where new units will actually be delivered.
+We also used it to explain why supply relief is more likely in peripheral poles than in mature premium communes.

-SETRAM Tramway Network It's the official operator describing transit corridors in Algiers.
-We used it to connect tenant demand to transit-served areas.
-We referenced it to identify which corridors support resale liquidity.
+SETRAM Algiers Tramway Network The official tramway operator describing the live network and the corridors it serves.
+We used it to connect tenant demand to transit-served zones where commuting is practical.
+We also used it to identify which corridors are structurally more liquid for both rental and resale.

-Ecofin Agency Metro Coverage It's a recognized Africa-focused infrastructure publisher.
-We used it as an independent cross-check on metro project scope.
-We referenced it to avoid relying on a single media source.
+Ecofin Agency - Algiers Metro Extension A recognized Africa-focused business and infrastructure publisher with specific project scope and timeline details.
+We used it as an independent cross-check on the metro project scope and completion target.
+We also used it to avoid relying on a single media source for any infrastructure claim.

 infographics map property prices Algiers